aleshaleksey/fansys23/08-spell-list.md

 |Limitation|The point the spell is cast on must be at least somewhat fertile ground|-1
 |Save|CHA, harmless|

 **Description**: Obtain a day's worth of *unprepared* food and water for a large mortal of your choice (or 4 medium).
-In doing so the vitality of the ground in the casting area is depleted until the end of the next harvest season. (+2+8)
+In doing so the vitality of the ground in the casting area is depleted until the end of the next harvest season.

-**Upcast**: The amount harvested increases by 1 large mortal's worth of food and water for every extra MP dice above 2.
+**Upcast**: The amount harvested increases by 1 large mortal's worth of food and water for every extra MP die above 2.
 The radius increases by 5ft for every extra 2MP dice above 2.

 **Special**: Harvester mages are often used by marching or retreating armies for logistics and scorched earth tactics.
 There would likely be social and legal ramifications to using this magic, especially on inhabited or claimed lands.

 - If the land is marginally fertile (eg fells, swamp, mountains) the harvest is 1/4 of the usual.
 - If the land is infertile (eg ruins, city, subterranean, desert), the MP is expended and the harvest fails.

-**Global**: The radius increases to 100ft per 2MP dice.
+**Global**: The radius increases by 100ft per 2MP dice.
 The amount of sustenance obtained is enough for 200 large (800 medium) mortals per 4MP.

 ___
 ### Least Rest